bmurders2/Interactive-Vector-Valued-Function-App/README.md

 # Interactive-Vector-Valued-Function-App
-Interactive ML/AI web application implemented via Dash.
-This app allows the end user to modify parameters for a vector valued function of the logarithmic spiral as well as adjust parameters for an on-the-fly supervised trained Support Vector Machine for Regression (SVR) model.
+Interactive demo web app featuring an on-the-fly supervised trained support vector machine for regression of a vector valued function.
+The web app is created via the Dash ML framework.